Sanix-Darker/sanixdk.xyz/content/index.md

 - [Testa](https://github.com/Sanix-Darker/testa) : Run tests based on comments assertions from your codebase by defining expected input/output.

-- [Ziim](https://github.com/Sanix-Darker/ziim) : From an error traceBack on your terminal to solutions, no browser search needed.
+- [Ziim](https://github.com/Sanix-Darker/ziim) : From an error traceBack on your terminal to solutions, no browser needed.

 - [Solar](https://github.com/Sanix-Darker/solar) : Chrome Web Extension allowing you to run code online from more than 40 tools.